DanyIo/Code-Crusaders-Test_Task/README.md

 ## Documentation: Financial Management Program

-This documentation provides an overview of the Financial Management Program, describing its features, components, and usage.
+This documentation provides an overview of the Financial Management Program, describing its features, components, and usage, including the backend implementation using C# and MySQL.

 ### Overview